This page reviews mostly free yet quality software and other resources mainly for music students.

 Most computers today include a microphone, and the sound can be adequate for practice feedback or playing around.
 However, built-in mics pick up the nearby noise from the computer.
 The most important factor to good sound is to get the microphone close to the sound source and away from unwanted noise.

 The built-in 3.5mm jack on most computers works well with two types of sources: (A) dynamic microphone(s) and (B) stereo line-level sources from electronic instruments, mixers, or other preamps.
-Though not optimal, direct connection of electric guitar or similar instruments is also possible.
+Though far from optimal, direct connection of electric guitar or similar instruments is also possible.

-The cheapest option, and surprisingly good sound, is to get a budget mic designed for computers, such as these Mini Lapel Microphones.
+The cheapest functional option is to get a budget mic designed for computers, such as these Mini Lapel Microphones.
 These come as cheaply as just over $1 each if you buy them in a set of five!
 The sound is ok, and this allows you to get the mic away from the noise of the computer and closer to the sound source.

 For more flexibility, get a 3.5mm Extension cable (or two).
 You can then get the little mic right where you need it and clip it to anything handy near the sound source (or put a cup or something on a desk or whatever for a make-shift stand).